BigEd/a6502/README.md

 an initial memory image for the 6502 - usually that would include a bootstrap ROM, monitor or application.

 For convenience, there's a built a6502.bin file included in a subdirectory.
+It includes only the minimal C'mon monitor by Bruce Clark.
-(This file is derived in part from other open source projects and does not form part of the source of this project.)
+(This binary file is derived in part from other open source projects and does not form part of the source of this project.)

 An example memory image called `basfigmon.img` is provided for